Blaine Prescott, Inprint Joan and Stanford Alexander Prize in Fiction

 Paige Quiñones, Inprint Paul Verlaine Prize in Poetry

 Paige Quiñones is the author of the The Best Prey, winner of the 2020 Lena-Miles Wever Todd Poetry Prize from Pleiades Press.
-She has received awards and fellowships from the Center for Mexican-American Studies, the Academy of American Poets, and Inprint Houston.
+She has received awards and fellowships from the Center for Mexican-American Studies and the Academy of American Poets.
+She is also the recipient of an Inprint Paul Verlaine Prize in Poetry, an Inprint Marion Barthelme Gulf Coast Prize, an Inprint Donald Barthelme Prize in Poetry, and an Inprint Brown Foundation Fellowship.
 Her work has appeared in Best New Poets, Copper Nickel, Crazyhorse, Lambda Literary, Orion Magazine, Poetry Northwest, Quarterly West, Sixth Finch, and elsewhere.
 She earned her MFA from the Ohio State University and is currently a PhD student in poetry at the University of Houston.

 Sonia Hamer, Inprint Donald Barthelme Prize in Fiction

 Sonia Hamer is an MFA Candidate in fiction at the University of Houston.
 She currently serves as Program Associate at Writers in the Schools and Online Nonfiction Editor for Gulf Coast.
+She is the recipient of two Inprint Donald Barthelme Prizes and an Inprint C. Glenn Cambor Fellowship.
 In addition to receiving a Pushcart Prize nomination, her writing has appeared in Creative Nonfiction Magazine, Archipelago, plain china, and other publications.